Certificate in University Preparation

 Overview

-The Certificate in University Preparation (CUP) is designed to prepare Aotearoa New Zealand citizens or permanent residents for university study.
+The Certificate in University Preparation (CUP) is designed to prepare Aotearoa New Zealand citizens, or holders of a Residents Class Visa of New Zealand or Australia, for university study.
 The CUP programme provides an inclusive and supportive learning environment with small classes and individual attention to help you develop your confidence to succeed at university.

 CUP is recommended for people of all ages, those who have been out of study for a while and want to refresh their study skills, or school leavers who want to gain University Entrance.
 Course places are limited to allow for small classes, which could include a combination of lectures, tutorials, seminars, exercises, and group tasks.

-CUP is a one-semester programme of study for full-time students, with three intakes per year.
+CUP is a 12-week programme of study for full-time students, with two six-week options throughout the year plus summer school.
 Flexible part-time and distance options are also available.
-Full-time study could mean up to 40 hours of study per week, including up to 24 hours of classes and time spent on self-directed learning.
+Full-time study could mean up to 20 hours of study per week, including up to 12 hours of classes and time spent on self-directed learning.

 The CUP programme will help you to develop the skills necessary for successful university study, including: